 By default, each WordPress site comes with a basic theme.
 If you visit your website, then it will look something like this:

-But don’t worry, there are thousands of free and paid WordPress themes that you can install on your site.
+But don’t worry.
+There are thousands of free and paid WordPress themes that you can install on your site.

-You can change your theme from the WordPress admin dashboard.
-Visit Appearance » Themes page and then click on the ‘Add New’ button.
+You can change the WordPress theme for your website from the admin dashboard.
+Visit the Appearance » Themes page and click the ‘Add New’ button.

-On the next screen, you will able to search from 4,492 free WordPress themes that are available in the official WordPress.org themes directory.
-You can sort them by popular, latest, featured, as well as other feature filters (i.e industry, layout, etc).
+On the next screen, you can search for 11,000+ free WordPress themes available in the official WordPress.org themes directory.

 WordPress will show you the theme in search results.
-You will need to take your mouse over to the theme and then click on the Install button.
+You will need to take your mouse over to the theme and then click on the ‘Install’ button.

 Once you have installed your theme, you can customize it by clicking on the Customize link under the Appearance menu.

-You don’t need to finalize all theme settings right away.
-You will be able to customize it much better once you have some content on your website.
+Remember, you don’t need to finalize all theme settings right away.
+You can customize it much better once you have some content on your website.

 Let’s see how to add content to your WordPress site.

 Step 4.
-Add Content to Your Site
+Add Content to Your Website

-Having said that, let’s add some content to your website.
+Let’s add some content to your website.

-Head over to Pages » Add New page in WordPress admin area.
+Head over to Pages » Add New page in the WordPress admin area.
 This will bring you to the page editor screen, which will look similar to this, depending on your theme:

-After that you can add content in the text editor below.
+After that, you can add content in the text editor below.
 You can add text, links, images, embed videos, audio, etc.

-Now let’s add a few blog posts as well.
+Now, let’s add a few blog posts as well.

-Head over to Posts » Add New in your WordPress admin area, where you will see a screen much like you saw earlier when adding pages.
+Head over to Posts » Add New in your WordPress admin area, where you will see a screen like you saw earlier when adding pages.

 Step 5.
 Customizing and Tweaking Your Website